binchen19/binchen19.github.io/index.md

 layout: homepage
 ---
 {: #about}
 Hi!
-I am an Assistant Professor at the [Journalism and Media Sudies Centre](https://jmsc.hku.hk/), the University of Hong Kong.
-My research focuses on digital media and politics, computational social science, social and political implications of emerging technologies, and comparative media studies.

-I got my PhD in Journalism and Media at the University of Texas at Austin, where I also hold an M.S. degree in Statistics and Data Science.
+I am an Assistant Professor at the [Journalism and Media Studies Centre](https://jmsc.hku.hk/), the University of Hong Kong.
+My research interests include digital media and politics, computational social science, social and political implications of emerging technologies, and comparative media studies.
+Before joining HKU, I earned my Ph.D. in [Journalism and Media](https://journalism.utexas.edu/), and M.S. in [Statistics and Data Science](https://stat.utexas.edu/) from the University of Texas at Austin.

-## Research Interests

-- **Cross-platform Political Communication:** political mis/disinformation, collective actions, election campaigns
-- **Comparative/International Studies:** transnational information flow, comparative news studies, information governance
-- **Computational Social Science:** large-scale text classification, multi-modal data analysis, LLM in social science
+My research is primarily driven by quantitative and computational methods.
+My current research projects are categorized into three primary areas:

+- **Cross-Platform Information Flow and Influence**: In this strand, I focus on the dynamics of information within the hybrid media system—including news media and social media.
+I explore how information flows from one platform to another and the strategic use of various digital platforms by activists, politicians, and media organizations.
+- **Computational Social Science**: My research is often driven by cutting-edge computational tools, including multimodal data analysis (image-as-data, radio-as-data).
+I am also working on inferential network analysis to explore dynamics in organizational behaviors, such as OSINT collaboration, mobilization, and information governance networks.
+- **Artificial Intelligence in Journalism and Media Studies**: I investigate the social and political implications of recent generative AI in journalism and media studies.
+I am particularly interested in how different generative AI technologies play distinct roles and their effects on users' perceptions, attitudes, and behaviors.

 {: #publication}
 {% include_relative _includes/publications.md %}